What are Intervals?

 Q. Can intervals help me lose weight and maintain health?

-A recent study in Japan reached the intriguing conclusion that you would burn more fat with two 30 minutes bouts of exercise separated by a 20 minute rest period than in a single 60 minute session.
+A study in Japan reached the intriguing conclusion that you would burn more fat with two 30 minutes bouts of exercise separated by a 20 minute rest period than in a single 60 minute session.

 And finally, intervals add variety and structure to your workouts, which makes them even more interesting and helps the time pass.